Mark Lawrenson: Later career

 After his time at Liverpool, he was appointed Oxford United manager in 1988.
 His time at the club was frustrating and he resigned after star striker Dean Saunders was sold by the board of directors without Lawrenson's approval.
-Over that winter, he made a brief playing comeback in the Football Conference, making two appearances for Barnet.
+Over that winter, he made a brief playing comeback in the Football Conference, making two appearances for Barnet, as well as a season with the Florida side Tampa Bay Rowdies in the American Soccer League.
 Lawrenson also managed Peterborough United from 6 September 1989 until 9 November 1990.

 Lawrenson returned to playing with non-league clubs Corby Town and Chesham United.
-His final season as a player was as part of the Chesham team that won the 1992-93 Isthmian League.
+His final season as a player was as part of the Chesham team that won the 1992–93 Isthmian League.
 The club was not promoted to the then Football Conference as this would have required ground improvements that could not be afforded, so he decided the time was right to retire from playing completely.